sikopet/blog/publish/login-scripts.md

 </table>

  * login shell -- a shell started by the `login` program or a remote login server such as SSH
- * non-login shell -- ex. inside an X-based terminal
+ * non-login shell -- not started by the `login` (ex. shell inside an X-based terminal)

 Creating a symlink between `~/.bashrc` and `~/.bash_profile` will ensure that the same startup scripts run for both login and non-login sessions.
 Debian's `~/.profile` sources `~/.bashrc`, which has the same effect.